Men Who Take Baths

 What is the first thing that comes to mind when you hear the term 'toxic masculinity'?

-The first thing that comes to mind is, forgive me father, when I was growing up, and my dad, bless his heart, I cried one time in front of him.
+The first thing that comes to mind is when I was growing up, and my dad, bless his heart, I cried one time in front of him.

 I remember he said to me "Don't ever let anyone see you cry."